MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profile-nodejs.md

 2. Install or upgrade to the current version of [Node.js](https://nodejs.org/en/download/).
 Node.js also includes the [npm](https://www.npmjs.com/) JavaScript package manager.

-3. Innstall or upgrade [Visual Studio Code](https://code.visualstudio.com/) and install the [Node.js extension](https://code.visualstudio.com/docs/Node.js/Node.js-debugging) for Visual Studio Code.
+3. Install or upgrade [Visual Studio Code](https://code.visualstudio.com/) and install the [Node.js extension](https://code.visualstudio.com/docs/Node.js/nodejs-debugging) for Visual Studio Code.

 2. Install the client packages for the Azure Stack Resource Manger.
 For more inforamtion, see [how to install client libraries](https://www.npmjs.com/package/@azure/arm-keyvault-profile-2019-03-01-hybrid).